chrispyth42/Fun-Scripts/README.md

 ### download.py
 Is a small but powerful function that accepts a URL to a webpage, and a destination filename, and downloads whatever data is on the target webpage into the file.

-### RemoveSGUsers.ps1
-Is called in the format .\RemoveUsers.ps1 CSV_PATH 'SG NAME' .
-It iterates through every user listed in a security group, and gets their full information using Get-ADUser.
-After doing so, it goes through each criteria in the CSV (see data\criteria.csv), and removes every user from the specified security group that meets the properties listed there.
-I'm fairly sure it's reliable, but it has NOT BEEN TESTED very extensively, so feel free to test and judge it before using it.
-In the sample CSV I've provided, it removes users named 'ike', as well as users that were created at that specific time, from the Security Group

 ### ImgSite/
 A fun little webpage with a single button on it, that loads in a random image from a pre-defined array of images; that image being positioned and scaled by CSS so that it's easily viewable on any screen. jQuery is definitely easier for accomplishing this sort of task, but I feel that it would have been a bit overkill to load the whole thing in, for a javascript that's only doing 1 thing